YongChen-Exact/MSSC-Former/README.md

 # MSSC-Former

-This repository contains the supported pytorch code and configuration files to reproduce of MSSCFormer.
+This repository contains the supported pytorch code and configuration files to reproduce of MSSC-Former.

 ![MSSC-Former](img/Architecture_overview.jpg?raw=true)